A writer only begins a book. A reader finishes it.

 Proofreaders and Copy Editors delight!
 This week’s Favorite combines all your pet peeves into one catchy tune :-D

 Chances are, you’ve already seen it–it’s been making the rounds online since its release last week.
 But in case you haven’t had the pleasure–or you’d like to again–here’s one of Weird Al Yankovic’s newest videos: Word Crimes.

-It’s been three months since I issued my TBR Challenge.
-How are you doing?
-Have you discovered any books that are so good you wish you’d read them sooner?
+Happy July fellow readers!
+It’s been six months since I issued my TBR Challenge.
+How are you progressing?

 Reading furnishes the mind only with materials of knowledge; it is thinking that makes what we read ours.

 Ever wonder why, in all his portraits, Napoleon has his hand inside his coat?
 Or where the term “half-nelson” came from?
 Find out with this week’s Favorite, as Mr. Peabody and Sherman meet Emperor Napoleon I and Admiral Lord Nelson!